A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISTRIBUTION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Measure the Impacts}: The impacts of a blown fuse are not damaging to the system components unlike other component failures, and therefore the key methods to identify if a Fuse is failed is usually visual inspection.
-There are some available products for the low voltage fuses and examples are shared in references \cite{fuse_6} and \cite{fuse_7}.
-A similar method could be used for medium and high voltage fuses in the systems.
+\textbf{Existing Methods to Measure the Impacts}: Unlike other component failures, the impacts of a blown fuse are not damaging to the system components.
+Therefore, the key methods to identify if a fuse has failed is usually visual inspection.
+There are some available products for low-voltage fuses, and examples are shared in references \cite{fuse_6} and \cite{fuse_7}.
+A similar method could be used for medium- and high-voltage fuses.

 \textbf{Existing Methods to Mitigate the Impacts}: During heat domes, the temperature rise and the heat in the ambient conditions affects the performance of the fuse and the fuse element.
 Therefore derating the fuse in these extremely hot conditions is a standard practice \cite{fuse_5}.
-There is however a need to coordinate the fuse derating with the rest of the protection system.
+There is, however, a need to coordinate the fuse derating with the rest of the protection system.
 There is no literature that directly reports how the coordination is adopted in real world.